Dishes Baked with Love

 Can I freeze it?

 You can certainly bake and then freeze this Biscuit and Gravy Casserole.
-I suggest cooking per the recipe.
-Then portioning into individual servings.
-Wrap tightly and freeze for up to 2 months.
+I suggest cooking the recipe as usual.
+Then portion into individual servings.
+Wrap tightly in plastic wrap and then aluminum foil and freeze for up to 2 months.

 To reheat, remove from the freezer and reheat in the microwave on 50% power for 3-4 minutes until warmed through.